coreos/kscale/metrics/publisher/README.md

 Metrics Publisher
 ======

-Metrics publisher takes all reports from a directory and uploads them to cloud storage.
+Metrics publisher takes a kubemark density test log (we might extend this in the future), generates reports and uploads them to gcloud storage.

-Input is just a directory.
+Input is the kubemark log gcloud storage location.
-Publisher will takes only the files (reports) within.
-It doesn't upload the directory because publisher needs to create a new one according to time format.

 Because we are running nightly jobs, the unit of storage granularity is day.
 Cloud storage directory layout for one publication will look like:
 ```sh